British American Tobacco: Formula One

+A Better Tomorrow being advertised on the McLaren MCL34 (top) and Velo being advertised on the McLaren MCL36 (bottom).

-In 1997 BAT brought its participation in the sport to new levels with the purchase of the Tyrrell team for approximately £30 million.
+In 1997, BAT brought its participation in the sport to new levels with the purchase of Tyrrell for approximately £30 million.
 The team raced as Tyrrell for the 1998 season before being renamed as British American Racing (BAR).

-In 2005, a European Union (EU) directive was brought into force which required national governments to legislate to prevent tobacco sponsorship.

-In 2004, BAR announced that technology partner Honda had purchased a 45% stake and in September 2005 it announced that Honda would be buying the remaining 55% stake.
+In 2004, BAR announced that technology partner Honda had purchased a 45% stake and in September 2005, BAR announced that Honda would be buying the remaining 55% stake.
 The team raced as Honda Racing F1 Team in 2006, the last year of the Lucky Strike sponsorship before leaving the sport.
-For the 2006 season, the team was renamed as Honda F1 Racing Team, with BAT only advertised at a couple of races.
-All links between the two companies were severed for 2007.
+This was due to a European Union directive that was brought into force in 2005 which required national governments to legislate to prevent tobacco sponsorship.
+All links between Honda and BAT were severed for 2007.

 In 2019, McLaren signed a multi-year partnership deal with BAT through its transformation agenda "A Better Tomorrow", bringing the company back into Formula 1 for the first time since Honda succeeded BAR.
-This was also the second tobacco related deal signed since Formula 1 banned tobacco advertising in 2006.
+This was also the second tobacco related deal signed since Formula 1 banned tobacco advertising in 2005.
 In late 2019, BAT and McLaren announced the signing of an enhanced partnership deal that saw BAT become a principal partner of McLaren with increased branding position.

 McLaren advertises BAT's New Category product brands Vuse (previously Vype) and Velo (previously Lyft) on their F1 and IndyCar cars.
 Vuse also partnered with the McLaren F1 Team to race bespoke liveries designed by emerging artists for the 2021 to 2023 Abu Dhabi Grands Prix.
 In April 2024, McLaren announced a partnership extension with BAT, which includes the partnership being extended to the McLaren Formula E Team.